 The Outstanding Young Person of the Month Award is sponsored by Sussex Coast College Hastings and the Hastings Observer Series.

-The award is normally presented to someone aged 18 and under who has excelled in some way, but in this instance the two students were put forward together.
-The award recognises sporting or academic achievements, or goes to someone who has performed an important role on a voluntary basis in their own home or the wider community.
+The award is presented to someone aged 18 and under who has excelled in some way.
+This could be in sport, their academic studies, or if they have performed an important role on a voluntary basis in their own home or the wider community.

-As part of their award, Huda and George will receive a complimentary meal for two and £100 is being donated to the Hastings Pride fund.
+As part of her award, Beth will receive a complimentary meal for two and a £100 donation will be made to Fixers.